2022 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Key Features of the 2022 Nickel

-The 2022 Nickel belongs to the Jefferson nickel series, marking part of the “Return to Monticello” design era that began in 2006, following a brief period of commemorative designs from 2004-2005.
+The 2022 nickel belongs to the “Return to Monticello” design era that began in 2006, after the brief commemorative period of 2004–2005.
+Understanding the design details is essential for accurately identifying your coin and assessing its value.

 The Obverse of the 2022 Nickel

-The word “Liberty” appears in Jefferson’s own handwriting on the coin, while “IN GOD WE TRUST” is positioned on the upper right of the obverse.
+The word “Liberty” on the coin appears in Jefferson’s own handwriting — a unique design touch you won’t find on most U.S. coins.
+“IN GOD WE TRUST” is positioned in the upper right of the obverse.

-The date “2022” appears below Jefferson’s portrait, with the mint mark located directly beneath the dateโ”P” indicates Philadelphia production, “D” signifies Denver, and “S” denotes San Francisco proof issues.
+The date “2022” appears below Jefferson’s portrait, with the mint mark directly beneath it.
+“P” means Philadelphia, “D” means Denver, and “S” means San Francisco proof.

 The Reverse of the 2022 Nickel

-The reverse maintains a depiction of Monticello, Jefferson’s historic Virginia residence, presented in a straightforward frontal view.
-This 2006 version features more detailed architectural elements compared to the original 1938 design, thanks to modern minting technology.
+The reverse (back) shows Monticello, Thomas Jefferson’s historic home in Charlottesville, Virginia.
+The 2006 version features more detailed architectural elements than the original 1938 design, thanks to advances in modern minting technology.

-The reverse includes “E PLURIBUS UNUM” above the building, with “MONTICELLO,” “FIVE CENTS,” and “UNITED STATES OF AMERICA” positioned below.
+“E PLURIBUS UNUM” (Latin for “out of many, one”) appears above the building, with “MONTICELLO,” “FIVE CENTS,” and “UNITED STATES OF AMERICA” below.

 Other Features of the 2022 Nickel